f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab6.rst

 |image53|

 ..
-NOTE:: This traffic will generate network firewall log entries because the “Alarm” option in the HTTP security policy is selected.
+NOTE:: This traffic will generate network firewall log entries because the Alarm option in the HTTP security policy is selected.

 On BIG-IP